-4.3.10 CEMENT MORTAR
+4.3.10 MORTAR

-Cement mortar shall consist of Portland cement and sand, both as specified in the following proportions:
+Except where high performance mortar is required, mortar shall consist of Portland cement and sand, both as specified in the following proportions:

-- i.
-For brickwork, jointing slabs etc, 1 volume of Portland cement to 2.5 volumes of sand. - ii.
-For jointing kerbs, pointing brickwork, pipe jointing etc, 1 volume of Portland cement to 2 volumes of sand. - iii.
-For bedding manhole frames, 1 volume of Portland cement to 3 volumes of sand.
+For brickwork, jointing slabs etc, 1 volume of Portland cement to 2.5 volumes of sand.

+For jointing kerbs, pointing brickwork, pipe jointing etc, 1 volume of Portland cement to 2 volumes of sand.